shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   Reactive: 2 MP.
 Cast this spell as a reaction, even if you didn’t declare a hold action.
     Trigger: Anything.
     Reaction: Cast this spell.
 -   Hasty: 2 MP.
-Cast this spell as an action, if the spell’s cast time is 1 minute.
+Spend 1 AP to cast this spell, if the spell’s cast time is 1 minute.
 -   Capital: 1 MP.
 Increase your Mana Spend Limit by 3 for this spell cast.
 -   Animating: 1 MP.
 Cast this spell without requiring it to be sustained.
 -   Focused: 1 MP.
 Add your prime modifier to the prime modifier used by this spell cast.